google/filament/BUILDING.md

 The latest Windows SDK can also by installed by opening Visual Studio and selecting _Get Tools and Features..._ under the _Tools_ menu.

-Open the `x64 Native Tools Command Prompt for VS 2019`.
+By default, Windows treats the file system as case insensitive.
+Please do not enable case sensitivity in your repo, since this does not align with CMake expectations.
+This can be queried using `fsutil.exe file queryCaseSensitiveInfo`.

-Create a working directory, and run cmake in it:
+Next, open `x64 Native Tools Command Prompt for VS 2019`, create a working directory, and run CMake in it:

 ```
 > mkdir out